EugeneLIU2000/Quantum-Algorithms-for-IPR-estimation/README.md

 # Quantum-Algorithms-for-IPR-estimation
-These notes are code implementations for the proposed algorithms in the article https://arxiv.org/abs/2405.03338, the raw data is also provided.
+These notes are code implementations for the proposed algorithms in the article https://arxiv.org/abs/2405.03338, the data and figures are also provided here

-Link to the publication:

 This repository contains:

+Simulation for Fig.4 in OAT.ipynb

+Simulation for Fig.5 in PXP.ipynb

+Simulation for Fig.6 in AKLT.ipynb

-Simulation and Data for Fig.3 in PXP_data folder
+Exemplary codes and experimental data for Fig.7 in OAT_experiment folder

-Simulation Data for Fig.4 in OAT_data folder
+Figures are included in Figures folder